-NORD/LB CBB is a wholly-owned subsidiary of Norddeutsche Landesbank Girozentrale (NORD/LB; deposits Baa2; adjusted baseline credit assessment ba3; CR assessment Baa2(cr), all these ratings on review for possible upgrade), one of seven "Landesbanks" in Germany.
-(For a description of the issuer's rating drivers, see Credit Opinion, published March 2019 and Moody's press release detailing the rationale for the rating review, published on 18 December 2018.)
+NORD/LB CBB is a wholly-owned subsidiary of Norddeutsche Landesbank Girozentrale (NORD/LB; deposits A3; adjusted baseline credit assessment ba1; CR assessment A3(cr)), one of seven "Landesbanks" in Germany.
+(For a description of the issuer's rating drivers, see Credit Opinion, published March 2019 and Moody's press release detailing the rationale for the recent rating upgrade, published on 13 January 2020.)

-The issuer's CR assessment is Baa2(cr) on review for possible upgrade, reflecting its high integration into the NORD/LB group.
+The issuer's CR assessment is A3(cr), which is positioned at the same level as the parent's, reflecting its high integration into the NORD/LB group.